Part 5 of 5

 Should someone in Maintenance look to certification as a reliability engineer?

 A little knowledge is a good thing for the maintenance team members.
-A certification provides a structure and check on a body of knowledge.
+A certification provides a structure and a check on a body of knowledge.
 It often broadens the knowledge of anyone pursuing the certificate.

 Why is plotting your data important?